Write a little about yourself. Just a paragraph will do.

-Also, I hit the Like button on tons of people because I can't
+It used to be that I hit the Like button on tons of people because

-actually figure out how to say hello to them without it being
+I couldn't actually figure out how to say hello to them without it

-either boring or creepy, and it's the passive, neurotic way of
+being either boring or creepy, and it was the passive, neurotic way

-saying "hey, you're neat."
-Because, obviously, people give a shit
+of saying "hey, you're neat."
+(Because, obviously, people give a

-about if I Like them on the internet.
+shit about if I Like them on the internet.)
+Lately this has gotten

 Also (2), I'm bothered by the realization that I will never be as